-'Northern Macedonia' opens doors to EU expansion
+Macedonia name deal opens doors to Western expansion

 "After months of negotiation we've managed to reach a deal that'll solve our longstanding difference over the name of our neighbour," Greek prime minister Alexis Tsipras said on TV.

-"There's no way back," Zoran Zaev said.
+"There's no way back," Macedonian prime minister Zoran Zaev said.

-"By solving the name question, we're becoming a member of Nato," Zaev added.
+"By solving the name question, we're becoming a member of Nato," he added.

 The dispute had seen Greece veto Macedonia's EU and Nato bids on grounds that its name and constitution contained irredentist claims to a Greek region of the same name.